John de Vere, 14th Earl of Oxford: Career

 His modern biographer, James Ross, considers the 14th Earl "an incompetent wastrel".
 In 1523, when he was twenty-four years of age, the King commanded him, through Cardinal Wolsey, to discharge his household and live with his father-in-law, the Duke of Norfolk, and demean himself lovingly towards his wife.
 He was restricted to a household of only twenty men and women, was not allowed to grant any offices or annuities, and was ordered to "moderate his excessive hunting, drink less wine, not stay up late, eat less meat, and forbear excessive and superfluous apparel".

 Nonetheless, the Earl was at court in 1525 and 1526, officiating in June 1525 when the King's illegitimate son, Henry FitzRoy, was created Earl of Nottingham and witnessing the charter for the creation of Wolsey's college, Cardinal College, on 5 May 1526.

 The 14th Earl died on 14 July 1526, aged twenty-six, and was buried in Colne Priory at Earls Colne in Essex.
 No trace of his tomb remains.
 At his death, his office of Lord Great Chamberlain reverted to the crown, as did the Barony of Plaiz.

 The 14th Earl left no issue and was succeeded by his second cousin, John de Vere, 15th Earl of Oxford.
 Both were great-grandsons of Richard de Vere, 11th Earl of Oxford.

 After the 14th Earl's death, his widow complained to both Cardinal Wolsey and to her brother, Thomas Howard, 3rd Duke of Norfolk, about the 15th Earl's conduct towards her.
 On 11 August 1526, she wrote to Wolsey alleging that the 15th Earl, Sir John Raynsford and their men had on two occasions broken into the park at Lavenham and killed more than one hundred deer.
 On 22 August, she wrote to her brother complaining that the new Earl continued to retain possession of Castle Camps.
 The Dowager Countess was back in possession during the years 1530–34, when she sent several letters to Thomas Cromwell from Castle Camps, in one of which she complained of a certain Alexander Irlam, parson of Belchamp Otten, "who in my lord my husband's time convented with other to have poisoned me".

-The Earl's widow survived him for many years, dying before 22 February 1558/59, when she was buried in the Howard chapel in the Church of St Mary-at-Lambeth.
+The 14th Earl’s widow, Anne Howard, survived him for 32 years, dying before 22 February 1558/59, when she was buried in the Howard chapel in the Church of St Mary-at-Lambeth.

 The 14th Earl of Oxford is said to have been referred to as "Little John of Campes" because of his diminutive stature.
 According to Cokayne, however, "it is much more likely that he was so called because he was a child, and that the other story was invented to account for the nickname".